mrpotatosanta/bo1-zombies-autosplitter/README.md

 >
 > To add a new reference set:
 > - Right Click > **Edit Splits > Add Comparison**
-> - Enter split times in the new column under the **Game Time** tab and remember to Save Splits when done
+> - Enter split times in the new column under the **Game Time** tab and remember to Save Splits when done.
+You can paste on this page if it's the right format.

 ---